Select Page

 Alcohol use disorder is not considered an impairment by the SSA so an applicant would not qualify for SSDI with alcoholism alone.
 However, an applicant may be eligible if they have limitations that were caused by the use of alcohol and those limitations impede their ability to function in a work situation.

-Drinking too much alcohol over time or even on a single occasion can lead to serious health problems, including:
+Drinking too much alcohol over time can lead to serious health problems, including:

 • Liver disease.